pascalvanderheiden/ais-apim-odata-reactjs/README.md

 azd pipeline config
 ```

+In addition to the azd secrets, you will also need to set the following Github secrets:
+* SAP_ENDPOINT (variable)
+* SAP_APIKEY (secret)

+You can updated the secrets here: https://github.com/<your-GH-account>/<your-repo>/secrets/actions.

+If you're not sure which values you've used for the secrets, you can run `azd env get-values` to see all the secrets/variables.

 ## Monitoring

 The deployed resources include a Log Analytics workspace with an Application Insights dashboard to measure metrics like server response time.